 Brett took a deep breath, opened the bathroom door and crept into the hallway.
-His heart pounded so hard he thought it was going to tip off the neighbors.
-With each step he half-expected someone to jump out at him; the police, the guy who owned the house, the Texas chainsaw massacre guy, a fucking two-headed tiger, who knew what unseen danger was waiting for him…
+His heart pounded so hard he thought it was going to tip off the neighbours.
+With each step, he half-expected someone to jump out at him; the police, the guy who owned the house, the Texas chainsaw massacre guy, a fucking two-headed tiger…

-The hallway opened up into the main living room and Brett’s eyes fixed on the storage closet under the stairs.
-On the right, just as Steve had said.
+The hallway opened up into the main living room and his eyes fixed on the storage closet under the stairs.
+On the right.
+Just as Steve had said.
 The comic seemed to call to him from behind the wooden door; its energy grabbed hold of him and started to pull him in like a tractor beam.
-In his trance he managed to walk into a small coffee table where sat a framed picture of the homeowner on his trip to the Grand Canyon.
-Both the picture and table were sent to the floor with a loud crash!, sending little shards of ceramic all across the tile flooring.
+In his tunnel vision, he managed to walk into a small coffee table where sat a framed picture of the homeowner on his trip to the Grand Canyon.
+Both the picture and table were sent crashing to the floor, smashing and sending little shards of ceramic all across the tile flooring.